A well made and great sounding Acoustic guitar that upholds the Maton tradition of superior guitar building craftsmanship.

 The Maton EM125C (discontinued) is a finely made six string acoustic guitar with a cutaway (that's the 'C' in the model number) which also, in this case, has active electronics.

-The list price of the EM125C back then (September 1999) was around AUD $1,250, so this was not at all a cheap guitar.
+The list price of the EM125C back then (September 1999) was around AUD $1,250, so this was not at all a cheap or budget model guitar.

 The Maton EM125C appears to have been superceded by the 225, then 325 series, so you will only find one of these as a 'pre-loved' guitar.
 Depending on the guitar's condition, one might expect to pay anywhere between AUD $700 and $1,500 for an EM125C.